Volunteer Training Devotion: Learning From a Little One

 After a moment, say: Simon says, “Put your hands over your hearts.”
 Simon says, “Pray that God will help you love each child in your classroom unconditionally, just as he loves us.”

-After another pause, say: Simon says, “Kneel,” or if that’s too uncomfortable, Simon says, “Sit down in your chair.”
+After another pause, say: Simon says, “Bow your heads and open your hands upward.”
 Simon says, “Pray for humility in your life that you can bow before God and serve his children.”
-Pause; then say: Amen.
+Pause; then say: In Jesus’ name, amen.

 Want more volunteer management ideas?
 Check out these articles!